 About University Archives and Historical Collections

 University Archives & Historical Collections (UAHC) cares for more than 160 years of Michigan State University's history.
 UAHC was established in 1969 to collect, preserve, and make accessible MSU's records of enduring historical and administrative value as detailed in the collecting policy.
-All materials must be used in the UAHC reading room to protect and preserve them for use today and in the future.
+All materials must be used in the MSU Libraries Reading Room to protect and preserve them for use today and in the future.

 From Michigan State University’s earliest years, university records have been collected and preserved on an informal basis by esteemed faculty, staff, and former presidents.
 These individuals felt that the history of the university was important to maintain, even if there was no office officially responsible for that duty.
 These college historians included T. C. Abbot, William James Beal, Robert Clarke Kedzie, Frank Kedzie, Madison Kuhn, and Elida Yakeley.